dblock/code.dblock.org/_posts/2011/2011-09-06-autoconf-maybe-the-first-example-of-microsoft-pushing-features-into-the-os-to-kill-a-competitor.markdown

 ---
 17 ears ago I wrote autoconf that enabled DOS users to boot multiple configurations without any menus or pause.
 I admit, I copied the original source from SVM, but ended up working on it for a very long time and extending the features for at least two or three years.
 The name was unfortunate since GNU already had an autoconf, but I was completely unfamiliar with the *nix side of the world since all I had was a 386 PC.
 Autoconf went on to be widely used, especially in Europe until DOS 6.2 which introduced multiple configurations that were "good enough".
 I spent a month writing a converter from DOS configurations into Autoconf configurations, but it was too late, Microsoft pushed me out of the multi-boot market by embedding a crappier default implementation into the operating system.
 Anyway, I forgive you, Bill.

-Here’s the code that let you declare `DEVICE=something.sys` in your config.sys file.
+Here's the code that let you declare `DEVICE=something.sys` in your config.sys file.
 I included the juiciest commented parts below.
 The preamble is already priceless.

 {% highlight asm %}
 ;----------------------------------------------------------------------------